BorisChumichev/node-serialport-slip/README.md

 |`0xDB` | ESC | Frame Escape|
 |`0xDC` | ESC_END | Transposed Frame End|
 |`0xDD` | ESC_ESC | Transposed Frame Escape|

+You are able to extend escaping rules and redefine default hex values, read "Extending protocol" section for details.

 Each time incoming message occurs `slip` object fires 'message' event, so in order to handle messages you can do something like: